Actindo-AG/Documentation/Core1Platform/UsingCore1/01_LoginLogout.md

 ## Login to the Actindo Core1 Platform

 You can access the *Actindo Core1 Platform* as usual with a username and a password.
-> [INFO] Additionally, at your company, it might be necessary to use an additional authentication method to ensure that your company data are optimally protected.
+Additionally, at your company, it might be necessary to use an additional authentication method to ensure that your company data is optimally protected.
 For detailed information, see [Set up U2F from the user side](../UsingCore1/01a_UserSetupActindo.md) and [Log in via U2F](./01b_U2FLogin.md).

 #### Prerequisites